Want to become a freelance book editor?

 We’ll Teach You How to Edit Books!

 We’re developing courses geared toward wordsmiths who’ve always wondered how to get started as editors.
-Our courses will be entirely online, affordable, and targeted specifically toward editing trade fiction and nonfiction books (the kinds of books you might read for book group).
+Our online courses will be targeted specifically toward editing trade fiction and nonfiction books (the kinds of books you might read for a book group).
 In addition, we’ll provide community and support through online groups and mentoring/coaching.
 We’d love to keep you updated.
 For announcements about our courses and other offerings, sign up below.

 Get course updates